Mathématique: Chapter 26

 DJ: No.

-Young flipped ahead, skipping over the report that described Anubis’ lab.
-He had written that one, as the person who had headed up a joint effort of three SG teams to secure and document the contents of the Goa’uld’s cloning facility.
-He scanned ahead through pages of meeting minutes regarding the discussion of the contents of Anubis’ lab until the next time that Rush was mentioned.
+Young flipped ahead, skimming over the report describing Anubis’s lab.
+He’d written that one, after heading up the team that secured and documented the contents of the Goa’uld’s cloning facility.
+He scanned through pages of transcription about the contents of Anubis’ lab until he spotted Rush’s name.

-HL: So we have a candidate device to make the physiological alterations, but no actual candidate.
+HL: So we have an untested device to make the physiological alterations, but no candidate.

 DT: Give me some time.
-I almost have Rush convinced.
+I almost have Dr. Rush convinced.

 HL: You have as much time as we all have, colonel.
-The truth of it is that we would have an Ori beachhead in our galaxy right now if it hadn’t been for Vala Mal Doran, mind-boggling though that is.
+The truth of it is that we’d have an Ori beachhead in our galaxy right now if it hadn’t been for Vala Mal Doran, mind-boggling though I find it.

 DJ: I’ll do it.
-We don’t need Rush.
+I’ll do it tomorrow.
+Today.
+We don’t need Nick Rush.

-JO: You’re not doing this, Daniel.
-You don’t have the genes, and we need you on SG-1.
+JO: That’s a hard no. You don’t have the genes for it, and we need you on SG-1.

-DJ: Since when has ‘not having the genes’ ever been a problem for me?
-They’ll let me do it.
+DJ: Since when has “not having the genes” been a problem for me?
+They’ll allow it.
 I know they will.

 DJ: The Ancients.

-JO: You don’t want to mess with the math guys.
+JO: You don’t wanna mess with the math guys.

-DT: The point is, we snap up the top fraction of the scientific community almost every year.
+DT: We skim off the top fraction of the scientific community almost every year.
 This is no different.

-DT: This guy belongs here.
-He does not belong in academia.
+DT: He belongs here.
+He doesn’t belong in academia.

 DJ: That wasn’t my impression.

-HL: If it’s not going to be Rush, then it’s going to be Sheppard.
+HL: If it can’t be Rush, then it’ll be Sheppard.

-JO: Out of line, colonel.
+JO: Whoa.
+Out of line, colonel.
 Way, way out of line.

-DT: But trying to block the recruitment of the best possible candidate out of a sense of personal culpability—
+DT: But trying to block the recruitment of the best possible candidate out of a sense of personal culpability and martyrdom—

 DJ: You don’t know where this address leads.
 You have no idea.
-So stop framing it as if it’s some magical solution.
+Stop framing it as if it’s some magical solution.

 DT: We’re under siege.
-It will be a damn miracle if we don’t have to open up a second front against the Lucian Alliance within the next year.
-We’re going to be annihilated if we don’t do anything.
+It’ll be a damn miracle if we don’t have to open up a second front against the Lucian Alliance within the year.
+We’ll be annihilated if we don’t do anything.

 “Well shit,” Young said, quiet in a quiet room.

-DJ: We’re looking for Merlin’s weapon.
+DJ: We have a lead on Merlin’s weapon.
 We’re eroding the belief structure from which the Ori draw their power.
 We’re unmaking their beachheads, we’re—

 DT: It’s not enough.
 None of it is enough, Jackson, and you know it.
 You know it as well as I do or you wouldn’t come to these meetings.